vincentmakes/ComfoSense-Touch/README.md

 ### Filter and other Sensor Data
 Filter and sensor data are fetched using the CAN command directly (so we don't rely on a MQTT broker which could fail - we keep MQTT only for HA integration and associated usage from a mobile device)
 A warning icon appears if the filters needs to be changed within 21 days.
-This can be changed in src/comfoair/filter_data.h through WARNING_THRESHOLD
+This can be changed in secrets.h through WARNING_THRESHOLD_DAYS value

 ### Controls
 Controls are interacting via CAN command directly as well.
 They are limited for now to : Fan Increase, Fan Decrease, Boost (20min) and Change of Temperature profile (normal, cool, heat).
 To access any other advanced features, one would need to go to the MVHR itself.
 I may include a second screen at a later stage to implement additional control (Bypass, etc) but those firs basic control are reflecting my usage of the unit thus far.